arigo-software/frontend-development-guidelines/README.md

 }
 ```

-Speaking of the  `package.json` file here is one with the minimum required settings:
+Following is a `package.json` file with the minimum required settings:

 ```json
 {